rafelafrance/traiter/README.md

  - These values sometimes have a signifier like `Life Stage: Adult`
  - And other times we see a value on its own like `Adult` without the signifier.

+The original version used regular expressions for parsing.
+As a proof-of-concept it was OK but ultimately too cumbersome to continue to use.
+This version relies on `pyparsing` which is a definite improvement.
+However, there are still issues with context that are not easily resolved with LL(k) or LR(k) parsing techniques.
+For example, the "T" abbreviation is used for both testes notations and tail length notations.
+Or the double quote '"' is used as both an abbreviation for inches and as a, well, quote character.
+A human can human can easily tell the difference but these parsers struggle.
+Ultimately, a machine learning or hybrid of machine learning and parsers approach may work better.

 ## List of traits extracted
 - Body body mass
 - Total length (aka snout vent length, fork length, etc.)